bitatomy/melon/README.md

 # Activity Lifecycle
 ![Activity Lifecycle](http://developer.android.com/images/training/basics/basic-lifecycle.png)

+## onCreate()

+* When the user selects your app icon from the Home screen, the system calls the onCreate() method for the Activity in your app that you've declared to be the "launcher" (or "main") activity.
+This is the activity that serves as the main entry point to your app's user interface.
+* Once the onCreate() finishes execution, the system calls the onStart() and onResume() methods in quick succession.
+Your activity never resides in the Created or Started states.
+Technically, the activity becomes visible to the user when onStart() is called, but onResume() quickly follows and the activity remains in the Resumed state until something occurs to change that, such as when a phone call is received, the user navigates to another activity, or the device screen turns off.

 ## onPause()

 * When the system calls onPause() for your activity, it technically means your activity is still partially visible,